janelia-experimental-technology/Rat-Cage-Modifications/README.md

 Construction: The cage modifications include cutting out the original bottle holder sections of the lid, and installing several machined, and sheetmetal parts that are riveted to the cage and sealed with epoxy.

 See the individual part drawings for more detail on fabricating each part.
 See the attached assembly files and instructions with parts list including purchased commercial items needed to complete the tcage modifications.
 There are two designs documented in this repo: the V1 rat cage lid modifications from 2018, and the V2 modifications implemented in 2021.
 The V1 changes are simpler and require fewer custom parts.
-However, the V1 water bottle holders do not last as long under autoclave sterilization.
+However, the V1 water bottle holders do not last as long under autoclave sterilization as the V2 version.

 Operation: The cage can be used normally after modification, cleaned,  and sterilized via autoclave.